 Pauline Wood, head at Grange Park Primary School in Sunderland and a member of the National Association of Head Teachers voted against the strike.
 Not because she is happy with the pension changes but because she does not think causing disruption will achieve what they want.

 Her question to Mr Alexander is simple: "The money that we were promised was in our pension pot and was sufficient to be sustainable.
-How come that is now eroded and we feel like we've been burgled?"'Arguments lined up'
+How come that is now eroded and we feel like we've been burgled?"

 Not for the first time he explains: "We're all living longer, our life expectancies are greater, we have to make sure that as a country every taxpayer can continue to afford the cost of pensions.